pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2023-10-16-broccoli-fry.markdown

 - protein
 - casein
 - vic
 Description: These simple <a href="/misc/veggies">vegetable</a> snack bites are delicious and super nutritious.
 They're made by blending together <a href="/misc/veggies#broccoli">broccoli</a> and spices, turned into a dough and baked in bite sized pieces.
 Bonus points for accidentally satisfying all my criteria for a <a href="/misc/protein">protein</a> bar as well!
-For a meal, you can pair them with my <a href="chicken-fingers">Gluten Free Air Fryer Chicken Fingers</a> recipe
+For a meal, you can pair them with my <a href="/recipes/chicken-fingers">Gluten Free Air Fryer Chicken Fingers</a> recipe
 Instructions:
 - Thaw out your broccoli in the microwave, or let sit on the counter for a few hours